andre-ls/dactory/Field_Specifications/Customers/Email.md

 - Field Name: Email
 - Parent Table: Customer
 - Shared By:
 - Description: Email of the Customer.
-It should be used to make contact to inform the Customer about their orders, promotions and the launch of new Guitars.
+It should be used to make contact to inform the Customers about their orders when needed.

 ## Physical Elements